Rohankumar140/-ESG-Financial-Performance-Analytics-Project/README.md

 # ESG-Financial-Performance-Analytics-Project

-This project combines **Python**, and **Power BI** to analyze the Environmental, Social, and Governance (ESG) performance of global companies and their correlation with financial metrics.
+This project combines **Python** and **Power BI** to analyze the Environmental, Social, and Governance (ESG) performance of global companies and their correlation with financial metrics.
 It provides insights into sustainability leadership, ESG risks, and regional ESG patterns.

 ---